Narisa Chakrabongse: Chakrabongse Villas

-Nestled in the heart of historic Bangkok, on the banks of the Chao Phraya River, Chakrabongse Villas & Residences invites discerning travelers to experience the serene and privileged lifestyle of a bygone era.
-Graced with breathtaking views towards the spires of the Temple of Dawn, the villa was built as a retreat from palace life by Prince Chakrabongse in 1908.
-Today, in the hands of his granddaughter Narisa Chakrabongse the villa and gardens have found new life as an inimitable boutique hotel that reflects both her family's history and her appreciation of Thai art, cuisine and culture.
+Located in the heart of historic Bangkok, on the banks of the Chao Phraya River, Chakrabongse Villas & Residences invites travelers to experience the privileged lifestyle of a bygone era.
+With views towards the spires of the Temple of Dawn, the villa was built as a retreat from palace life by Prince Chakrabongse in 1908.
+Today, in the hands of his granddaughter Narisa Chakrabongse, the villa and gardens have found new life as a boutique hotel that reflects both her family's history and her appreciation of Thai art, cuisine and culture.

-Chakrabongse Villas is a popular venue for various cultural events.
+Chakrabongse Villas is a common venue for various cultural events.
 "We are collaborating with Museum Siam to organize a festival of art, literature, performance, music, and food called Bangkok edge.
 It's a lot of work, but we think we are well-placed to do something like that", says Narisa in her interview to Bangkok 101.

-Bangkok Edge

-Chakrabongse started Bangkok Edge festival in 2016 and since then has organized two more such events welcoming writers and thinkers from all over the world.